OAGi/Score/docs/test_cases/TestSuite10.md

 ##### Test Assertion #10.6.1.b
 Abstract can only be changed from True to False, except when the Component Type is base where it should be locked as True.
 ##### Test Assertion #10.6.1.c
-Object Class Term and Namespace cannot be changed.
+"Object Class Term" can be changed, but "Namespace" cannot be changed.
 ##### Test Assertion #10.6.1.d
 If the Deprecated was already True in the previous revision, the field along with the Replaced By field should be locked.
 If it was False in the previous revision the checkbox shall be enabled.
 When Deprecated is changed to True, the developer must be able to select a replacement ACC that is not already deprecated in the Replaced By field – but the field is optional.
 If the Deprecated is changed to False, the Replaced By field shall be Null and optionally disappears from the UI.
 When the Replaced By field has a value, it shall display the ACC’s Object Class Term and GUID.
 ##### Test Assertion #10.6.1.e